QubesOS/qubes-doc/user/reference/glossary.rst

       Any :term:`app qube` with the primary purpose of providing services to other qubes. ``sys-net`` and ``sys-firewall`` are examples of service qubes.

    internal qube
       A qube which has the ``internal`` feature set.
 Those qubes are hidden from GUI tools such as user menu and have many GUI features disabled.
-They are used for the :term:`management qube` and preloading disposable qubes.
+They are used for the :term:`management qube`.
 In most cases, internal qubes should not be manipulated by the user directly.

    GUI domain
       The GUI domain handles all the display-related tasks and some system management.
 There can be multiple GUI domains present on the system.
 Every GUI domain can have its own set of privileges, permissions, managed qubes etc. By default, :term:`dom0` is the only GUI domain.